bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Adam Jonas: 00:31:09

 I'd be interested in your take, given your explanation and the importance of the punishment.
-I'd be interested in your take on L2.
+I'd be interested in your take on eltoo.

 Tadge Dryja: 00:31:17